GeekHive/SitecoreVSTS/Scripts/README.md

 ## CM Only

-Scripts designed specifically to be used on a Content Management server.
+Scripts designed specifically to be used on a Content Management server or at the very least a non-CD server (dev/integration).

 <details><summary>Click to toggle contents...</summary>